denten-courses/masters-seminar/2024-fall/README.md

 ### Week 8

+- Selections from *Towards a Sociology of the Novel* (1963) by Lucien Goldmann.
 - Hartman, Geoffrey. “[Beyond Formalism][71].” *MLN* 81, no. 5 (1966): 542–56.
 - Susan Sontag "Against Interpretation," and "On Style" or "Notes on Camp" by Susan Sontag (1966).